tdoug19/ENSE_370_Lab/Lab-6/redesign.md

 ## Procedure
 You have been employed at the "Best Cup of Coffee" Company.
 They provide coffee makers and have software simulating functionality.
-Given the code on URCourses, you are to redesign this code and improve it.
+Given the code on our GitHub site, you are to redesign this code and improve it.
 Originally, the company was small and created a coffee maker like so:

 ```java
 public class BlackAndDecker {